Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information.md

 	- first trojan virus ever made, it encrypted your data, and only gave you the encryption key when you paid up
 - 1990 Chameleon (first polymorph)
 	- the code changes with each infection -> hard to detect
-	- polymorph definition --> it is a kind of virus, that changes its program code while running, while keeping its main algorithm intact enough, that it can deliver its planned attack. this done to make it much harder to detect by virus scanners.
+	- polymorph definition --> it is a kind of virus, that changes its program code while running, while keeping its main algorithm intact enough, that it can deliver its planned attack.
+This is done to make it much harder to be detected by virus scanners.
 - 2000 ILoveYou
 	- the most successful virus of all time, it travelled around the world in 4 hours, it mainly excelled in exploiting people
 - 2004 Bagle, Netsky, Sasser worms